 - Life cycle

 - Hands on – with live bees! (weather permitting)

-Taking place in the grounds of our beautiful community garden, Martineau Gardens, and led by volunteer Beekeepers, Ray Bowers and Sam Walker (pictured here).
+Taking place in the grounds of our beautiful community garden, Martineau Gardens, and led by volunteer Beekeeper, Sam Walker (pictured right here).

 The one-day course run from 10am – 4pm (approximate finish, it may overrun a little), with a half-hour break for lunch, and cost £60.
 Advance booking is essential.
 You will need to bring a packed lunch (no bananas! – all will be explained on the course) but hot and cold drinks are provided.
 All protective clothing will be provided and laundered in between each use, but you will need to bring a pair of wellies which will stop bees getting up your trouser leg (you won’t need to wear them all day).